Vrendu/Willow/README.md

 React library used to organize code into functional components, each with their own unique behavior on render, and their own logic to manage the local state.

-For example, Listings Index was designed as shown here:
+For example, Listings Index was designed as shown here

 `function ListingIndex() {
     const dispatch = useDispatch();